ComputationalPhysiology/mps/README.md

 1. The `prevalence` script is not yet working

-2. To use the `mps2mp4` script you also need to install `ffmpeg` separatly
+2. To use the `mps2mp4` script you also need to install `ffmpeg` separately

 ## Integration with motion tracking